 Tutanota’s FAQ is rich in contents that include General Question Answer along with some for Privacy, Security, App, and Client, Instructions.
 The media press provides information about the coming features, version updates, and working team.

-Final Words: ProtonMail vs Tutanota
+Our Final Thoughts: ProtonMail vs Tutanota

 ProtonMail vs Tutanota was a really tough job as deciding which one is best includes every aspect.
 Both are good at work and extremely secure for users and non-user.
 If you go through the cost and features then Tutanota is best.